Thank you for subscribing

 Many of Port Fairy's buildings have been preserved by the National Trust, providing visitors with a glimpse into the town’s fascinating past.
 Grab dinner at country pub The Stump, Victoria's oldest continuously licensed pub (since 1844), to tap into the town's heritage.

-The Port Fairy Lighthouse (or Griffiths Island Lighthouse), standing proudly near the entrance to the Moyne River, offers panoramic views of the coastline on a 2.9km walk around the Griffiths Island circuit.
+The Port Fairy Lighthouse (or Griffiths Island Lighthouse) was built in 1859 out of bluestone.
+It stands near the entrance to the Moyne River and offers panoramic views of the coastline on a 2.9km walk around the Griffiths Island circuit.
 A known nature reserve, it is home to a colony of shearwaters (mutton birds) and is a popular spot for birdwatching and leisurely scenic walks.

 exterior of Convent Gallery in Daylesford